 - Put-downs and snark are easy.
 Kids respect the intelligence of parents willing to be smart with puns and jokes.

 When a kid can’t work through the cognitive maze to understand the “joke,” it can be pretty damn distressing.
 But beyond that short term, stressful destabilization, there are long term consequences.

 “What’s going to happen with your child if they’re surrounded by this is that they’re going to have inappropriate social development,” Mayer says.
 “You’re going to have a broken child, socially.”

 That may result in a kid who becomes a teaser or a bully themselves.
 That’s because kids are constantly watching their parents.
 Imitation is not only the sincerest form of flattery, but it’s also a mainstay of early behaviors.
 When all children see is a parent who leans on snark, sarcasm, and teasing, they internalize the idea that such rhetoric is normal and socially relatable to others.

 “There should be red flags that come up in your mind that should guide you when you’re going to make any statement or joke,” Mayer says.
 “Don’t put down someone and don’t threaten.
 Threatening is not a good parental technique anyway.”

 Mayer notes that many times the snark is unleashed when a parent falls prey to their own frustrations over a kid’s behavior.
 The fix for this is to have a discipline plan in place and to use it consistently and dispassionately.
 If that plan is about giving a child natural consequences, fine.
 If it’s about time-outs or talking, that’s okay too.
 The important part is that it is consistent and given out without anger.

 Finally, Mayer notes that teasing and snark reflect poorly on a dad’s intelligence.
-“Teasing and put downs are easy ways to be funny.
-That’s why we gravitate towards them.
-It’s the easy thing to say,” he opines.
+“Teasing and put-downs are easy ways to be funny.
+That’s why we gravitate toward them.
+It’s the easy thing to say,” he observes.
 “It doesn’t take much intellect to say the snarky thing.”